EOSC-Data-Commons/req-packager/design.md

 - tool-registry, who provides VREs/tools capabilities declared for dealing with different type of dataset.

 By introducing the RP as an explicit middleware layer, the frontend is decoupled from the dispatcher's internal APIs and operational complexity.
+The request packager assemble the metadata package incrementally and send to the dispatcher for VRE.
+It avoids the package (the ro-crate no matter in which format), the data stream goes from RP to frontend and then from frontend to dispatcher.
 All communication, orchestration, and adaptation logic required for scalability and interoperability is centralized in the RP.

 The proposed interaction flow is: